ava12/llx/README.md

 ```

 The parser is LL(*), no left recursion allowed.
 It assumes that in most cases one token lookahead is enough.
 When
-parser needs a deeper lookahead, a separate parsing branch is created for each possible variant, all branches are
+parser needs a deeper lookahead (i.e. there are conflicting parsing rules), a separate parsing branch is created for
-traced simultaneously (non-terminal hooks are not used), fetched tokens and applied rules for each branch are
+each possible variant, all branches are traced simultaneously (node hooks are not used at this stage), fetched tokens
-memoized.
-When deep lookahead is needed during this process, branches are further split.
-Branch is discarded when
+and applied rules for each branch are recorded.
+If another conflict is found while tracing a branch that branch is
-an error found or when the non-terminal caused initial branching is dropped from the stack (thus the variant consuming
+split again.
+Branch is discarded when a syntax error encountered or when the node caused initial branching is dropped
-the longest run of tokens will be preferred).
-This process is stopped when there is only one (or none) branch left, and
+from the stack (thus the variant consuming the longest run of tokens will be preferred).
+This process is stopped
-then captured tokens and rules are «replayed».
+when there is only one (or none) branch left, and then captured tokens and rules are «replayed» using node hooks.

-## Goal feature list
+## Implemented features

   - [x] multiple sources for the same parsing process
   - [x] multiple parsers for the same source queue